 - The show takes its first drastic turn with the second season finale "The Jem'Hadar".
-While previous episodes are either self-contained or part of a brief or occasionally-visited Story Arc, this episode introduces a new antagonist and kicks off a Story Arc which grows increasingly important over the rest of the series.
+While previous episodes are either self-contained or part of a brief or occasionally-visited Story Arc, this episode introduces a new antagonist, blows up a Galaxy-class starship (just like the Enterprise-D) and kicks off a Story Arc which grows increasingly important over the rest of the series.

-- A particularly notable example is the 2-part episode "Improbable Cause"/"The Die Is Cast", with a Holy Shit Quotient reading that's off the charts: Garak blew up his own shop, Tain is working with the Romulans to destroy the Founders, Garak is willing to forget that Tain tried to kill him and rejoin the Obsidian Order, Tain orders Garak to torture Odo and he DOES, Odo admits he wants to rejoin the Founders, Garak then protects Odo's secret and lies to Tain's face about it, the leader of the Tal Shiar is actually a Founder and the entire plot was a means to eliminate both the Obsidian Order and the Tal Shiar in one fell swoop... and the Founders plan succeeds... whew.
+- A particularly notable example is the 2-part episode "Improbable Cause"/"The Die Is Cast", with a "Holy Shit!"
+Quotient that's off the charts: Garak blew up his own shop, Tain is working with the Romulans to destroy the Founders, Garak is willing to forget that Tain tried to kill him and rejoin the Obsidian Order, Tain orders Garak to torture Odo and he DOES, Odo admits he wants to rejoin the Founders, Garak then protects Odo's secret and lies to Tain's face about it, the leader of the Tal Shiar is actually a Founder and the entire plot was a means to eliminate both the Obsidian Order and the Tal Shiar in one fell swoop... and the Founders' plan succeeds... whew.

 - Season 4's "The Way of the Warrior" two-parter brings Worf onto the station and sees the Federation/Klingon alliance come to an end.

 - Season 5's "In Purgatory's Shadow"/"By Inferno's Light" two-parter, which acts as something of a follow-up to the Season 3 arc.
 Tain is alive, is being held captive in a Dominion prison and is revealed to be Garak's father.
 Oh, and one of Tain's cellmates turns out to be Bashir, who was replaced by a Changeling weeks earlier.
 Not only that, but Cardassia joins the Dominion - giving them a foothold in the Alpha Quadrant.
 The Federation and the Klingon Empire reinstate their peace treaty to defend against the new threat.

-Jadzia's death.
+- Jadzia's death.
 While it was pretty much well known among fans that the actress was leaving the show and they were killing the character off, the brutality of an outright on-screen murder of a main character while praying at a temple altar was jarring.